Dr. Dre, Anderson .Paak, Sheila E. Bring ‘California Love’ to FireAid Concert

 For Dr. Dre, it was all about gratitude and giving back.

-The West Coast rap legend teamed up with Anderson .Paak and Sheila E. on Thursday night for the FireAid concert benefiting victims of the Southern California wildfires.
+The West Coast rap legend teamed up with fellow performers Anderson .Paak and Sheila E. on Thursday night for the FireAid concert benefiting victims of the Southern California wildfires.

-After taking the stage at the KIA Forum in Inglewood, Dr. Dre told the audience this summer marks his 40th anniversary in the music business.
+After taking the stage at the KIA Forum in Inglewood, Dr. Dre told the audience this summer marks his 40th year in the music business.

 “I appreciate all the love that you’ve given me and the reason that we’re here, I appreciate all the first responders and all the firemen that put their lives on the line, and I appreciate all that love,” he said.